Regular triangle unions with maximal number of sides: Abstract

-The combinatorial complexity of the union of $n$ plane objects depends on the maximum number of intersection points any two of these objects can have.
-For instance, \emph{pseudodiscs} are semi-algebraic sets in the affine plane whose boundaries cross in at most $2$ points.
-It is known that the boundary of the union of $n$ pseudodiscs contains $\leq 6n-12$ edges (connected arcs of individual boundaries).
-Fig. \ref{dujen}$\mathbf{c}$ shows such maximal example in case $n=4$.
-Allowance of $s>2$ intersection points may complicate the combinatorics considerably.
-Har-Peled \cite{peled} wrote a beginner-friendly introduction to the topic.
-A more advanced exposition \cite{agarwal} contains an abundance of further ideas: directions towards applications (linear programming, robotics, molecular modelling, constructive solid geometry), review on Davenport-Schinzel sequences (they are yet to come in this note), unions of plane objects subject to some additional restrictions, unions of 3D objects, and so on.
-Not to mention the plethora of inspiring pictures.
-For $s\geq 4$, the complexity becomes quadratic unless one limits the geometry of objects in question, or considers only the outer border of the union. \\ Consider $n$ triangles (henceforth in the text denoted by $\triangle$, singular or plural).
-Any two of them intersect in at most $6$ points, and it is straightforward to contrive an example with $\sim 2n^2$ edges on the boundary of the union.
-However, in such construction many of the $\triangle$ appear to be very slim.
-On the other hand, if all $\triangle$ happen to have angles at least $\delta>0$, then the complement of the union has at most $O_{\delta}(n)$ connected components, and the boundary consists of $O_{\delta}(n\log\log n)$ edges \cite{fat}.
-But what happens if the union has no holes at all and its interior is connected?
-Let us formulate this precisely. \begin{proba} Given an integer $n\geq 1$.
-Suppose, a simple polygon is a union of $n$ $\triangle$.
-What is the maximal number of sides -- call this $e(n)$ -- it can have? \end{proba} Concerning applications, asymptotics on number of holes and edges on the boundary of the union of $n$ $\triangle$ is of far greater significance.
-Maybe that is why the question ``how many exactly?" have not been asked before.
-Yet, unless someone gives an easily accessible counter-argument, simple answer is not to be expected.
+A \emph{curvilinear polygon} is a simple polygon whose edges are smooth curves $f:[0,1]\mapsto\mathbb{R}^{2}$ (a hyperbolic polygon in the disc model provides a visual example).
+Consider the union of $n$ such polygons.
+Its complement will typically consist of finitely many holes together with one unbounded component.
+Each of these is a curvilinear polygon on its own, just with the last one viewed inside out.
+The total number of their edges is called the \emph{combinatorial complexity} (in dimension $1$) of the union.
+The asymptotic behavior of the complexity depends strongly on the maximal number of intersection points (say, $s$) that the boundaries of any two polygons in the union can have. \\ Once $s>2$ intersection points are allowed, the combinatorics may become very intricate.
+Har-Peled \cite{peled} wrote a beginner-friendly introduction to the subject.
+A more advanced exposition by Agarwal, Pach and Sharir \cite{agarwal} contains a wealth of further ideas: directions towards applications (linear programming, robotics, molecular modelling, constructive solid geometry), a review of Davenport-Schinzel sequences (which will appear later in our paper), the study of unions of plane objects under additional restrictions (for example, keeping track of how often only $2$ intersection points occur among pairs of objects), unions of ``fat" or convex objects.
+Not to mention the abundance of inspiring pictures in that paper.
+For $s\geq 4$ the complexity becomes quadratic unless one restricts the geometry of the objects in question, or considers only the outer boundary of the union. \\ Take $n$ (ordinary) triangles.
+Their sides will henceforth be called \emph{legs}, while \emph{edge} will be reserved for an edge of the union.
+Any two triangles intersect in at most $6$ points, and it is easy to contrive an example with $\sim 2n^2$ edges on the boundary of the union.
+In such a construction, however, many of the triangles are extremely slim.
+If all triangles happen to have angles at least $\delta>0$ (so-called ``$\delta$-fat" triangles), then the complement of the union has at most $O_{\delta}(n)$ connected components, and the complexity is $O_{\delta}(n\log\log n)$ \cite{fat}.\\ What, then, happens if the union has no holes at all and its interior is connected?
+Let the matter be put precisely.